nullmastermind/inkscape-for-trace/README.md

 inkscape shared files without rebuilding or installing.

-Then setting a local configuration directory, keeping your configurations seperate from any installed version.
+Then setting a local configuration directory, keeping your configurations separate from any installed version.

 Required Dependencies
 =====================